-The Chinese Historical Society of New England (CHSNE) is partnering with Massachusetts Historical Commission (MHC) and the Chinese Consolidated Benevolent Association of New England (CCBA) to register the first site connected to Chinese in Boston to the National Register of Historic Places.
-Over the past year, consultants have been writing the application to nominate CCBA’s Old Quincy School building, and an overview about the Chinese in Boston context-study.
-These two documents will become public record and allow future researchers/generations the opportunity to know about the experience of our ancestors and community.
+The Chinese Historical Society of New England (CHSNE) partnered with Massachusetts Historical Commission (MHC) and the Chinese Consolidated Benevolent Association of New England (CCBA) to register the first site connected to Chinese in Boston to the National Register of Historic Places.
+In 2016, consultants wrote the application to nominate CCBA’s Old Quincy School building, and an overview about the Chinese in Boston context-study.
+These two documents are now public record and allow future researchers/generations the opportunity to know about the experience of our ancestors and community.

-The comment period for this nomination closed on May 31st.
+The public comment period for this nomination closed on May 31st.

 The National Register of Historic Places is the official list of the Nation’s historic places worthy of preservation.
 Authorized by the National Historic Preservation Act of 1966, the National Park Service’s National Register of Historic Places is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America’s historic and archeological resources.